HeshanKarunaratne/notes/README.md

 - Spring

     1 .
-Explain Inversion Of Control and Dependency Inversion concepts in Spring?
+Explain Inversion Of Control, Dependency Inversion, Dependency Injection concepts in Spring?
     - Inversion Of Control(IoC):
-        1. Is a design principle where the control of object(beans) creation and management is shifted from the application itself to an external container or framework(Spring IoC container is responsible)
+        1. Control of object(beans) creation and management is shifted from the application itself to an external container or framework(Spring IoC container is responsible)
-        2. The container manages the lifecycle of these beans and handles their dependencies, ensuring that the right dependencies are injected into the right places.
+        2. The container manages the lifecycle of these beans and handles their dependencies, ensuring that the right dependencies are injected into the right places
         3. Overall architecture becomes more flexible and maintainable
         4. This allows for greater flexibility, easier testing and decoupling of components
     - Dependency Inversion(DI):
         1. High-level modules should not depend on low-level modules.
 Both should depend on abstractions
         2. This is achieved through interfaces or abstract classes, allowing for loose coupling between components
+    - Dependency Injection:
+        1. A design pattern used to implement dependency inversion, where dependencies are injected into a class rather than being created or managed by the class itself

     2 .
 What are the common design patterns used in Spring applications?
     - Singleton pattern: There is only one instance of a particular bean per Spring container.
 This ensures that beans are shared across the application reducing resource usage